 Condition U2.
-For any $v \in (-1, 1)$
+For any $v \in (-1, 1)$ ,

-- i) 0 is only eigenvalue of $H_v$ . - ii) $m^2$ is not a resonance of $H_v$ .
+- i) 0 is only eigenvalue of H_v . - ii) m^2 is not a resonance of H_v .

-We show that Condition U2 implies the boundedness of the resolvent of the operator $A_v$ in the corresponding weighted Agmon spaces at the edge points $\pm im/\gamma$ of its continuous spectrum.
+We show that Condition U2 implies the boundedness of the resolvent of the operator A_v in the corresponding weighted Agmon spaces at the edge points $\pm im/\gamma$ of its continuous spectrum.

 Both conditions U1, U2 can be satisfied though it is non-obvious.
-Let us note that the quartic Ginzburg-Landau potential does not satisfy nor (1.11) nor the conditions U2 i) nor U2 ii).
+Let us note that the quartic Ginzburg-Landau potential does not satisfy (1.11) and condition U2.
 We will prove elsewhere that the corresponding examples of potentials satisfying both U1 and U2 can be constructed as smoothened piece-wise quadratic potentials.